ziutek/simple_go_wiki/README.md

 methods.
 URLs are specified by regular expressions.

-The *show* handler, binded to *GET* method and "/(.\*)" URL scheme, is responsible for render the main page witch allows the user to read selected articles.
-The "/(.\*)" regular expression match any URL and return it's path part as article number.
+The *show* handler, binded to *GET* method and "/(.\*)" URL scheme, is responsible for render the main page witch allows the user to select and read articles.
+The "/(.\*)" regular expression matches any URL and returns it's path part as article number.
 So if URL looks like:

     http://www.simple-go-wiki.org/19